THE LINK BETWEEN FAITH AND ANSWERED PRAYER

 Andrew Murray explains: “‘Believe that ye receive them.’
 Clearly we are to believe that we receive the very things we ask.
 The Savior does not say that the Father may give us something else because He knows what is best.
 The very mountain that faith wants to remove is cast into the sea… Believe that you have received what you’re asking for now, while praying! …Without seeing it, you are to believe that it has already been given to you by the Father in heaven.”

 It’s worth noting therefore, that not even Jesus, the Perfect One, had ‘COMPLETE FAITH’ in the Garden of Gethsemane: “My Father, if it is possible, may this cup be taken from me” (Matt 26:39).
 Jesus was neither 100% sure that His Heavenly Father would say yes, nor did He end up receiving a ‘yes’.
-Jesus had ‘SOME FAITH’ but not ‘COMPLETE FAITH’, and as a result, He had some expectation that God would say yes, but not complete expectation that God would say yes.
+Jesus had ‘SOME FAITH’ but not ‘COMPLETE FAITH’.

 HOW CAN ANYONE EVER ATTAIN THIS “COMPLETE FAITH”?

 All this leads us the question: If not even Jesus was able to express this ‘COMPLETE FAITH’ in the Garden, how is it possible for us to express this ‘COMPLETE FAITH’ in our time of need?